evgenyneu/evgenii.com/blog/_posts/2016-02-13-cursed-child-is-not-written-by-jk-rowling.md

 ## The pottermore.com

-Let us examine more official sources about the book and turn our attention to the pottermore.com web site.
+Let us examine other official sources about the book and turn our attention to the pottermore.com web site.
 A post titled "New details on Cursed Child, the ‘eighth Harry Potter story’" has the following subtitle:

 > ‘Harry Potter and the Cursed Child' is *the official eighth Potter story* and the first to be presented on stage.